mrshakirov/FilesParser/README.md

 This is a test challenge for an interview.

-It is a React app that parses text files and outputs a histogram of the word counts the files
+It is a React app that parses text files and outputs a histogram of the word counts in files

 ## How to run